smchughinfo/SimpleActivityTracker/README.md

 ## 🤖 Claude Code

-- **Sped Up** This was just a static page for years.
+- **Sped Up** This was just a serverless page for years.
 I wrote this to learn React.
 In one night Claude Code added the node.js backend for me and helped me get it setup on [www.simpleactivitytracker.app](https://www.simpleactivitytracker.app).